B2.9 Multiply and divide decimal numbers by decimal numbers, in various contexts.

 • Division performed using an equivalent division

 Like multiplication, division with decimal numbers can be calculated like division with whole numbers.
-So, I perform the division as if the quotient and the divisor were whole numbers.
+It can be performed as if the quotient and the divisor were whole numbers.

 Note: Beginning in the junior grades, students explore and use personal algorithms as well as standard algorithms to find the quotient.